 WindLoadCalc returns the parish name automatically for any Louisiana ZIP entered.
 If your project address spans two ZIPs or sits near a parish line, run the address (not the ZIP) to be sure the parish on the report matches the parish that will be reviewing the permit.

-Start Free TrialHow to Calculate Your Louisiana Wind Load
+Start the 7-Day TrialHow to Calculate Your Louisiana Wind Load

 Enter your Louisiana ZIP code